sinimimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #2.
 I want to display a file /etc/passwd
 #3.
 I want to display the contents of both /etc/passwd and /etc/hosts
 #4.
 I want to display the last 10 lines of a file
+#5.
+I want to display the first ten lines of a file